-As a complete parameterization of the entire $\mu/\varrho$ -efficient set, the approach (23) generates also portfolios belonging to the subset of efficient solutions of the corresponding mean-safety problem (21).
-The latter correspond to larger values of bound $\mu_0$ as these portfolios are bounded by the maximum safety portfolio (MSP), i.e. the solution to the problem
+As a complete parametrization of the entire μ/ρ -efficient set, the approach (23) also generates portfolios belonging to the subset of efficient solutions of the corresponding mean-safety problem (21).
+The latter correspond to larger values of bound μ_0 as these portfolios are bounded by the maximum safety portfolio (MSP), i.e. the solution to the problem